Path-integral quantization of tensionless (super) string: Introduction

 It is well-known that the string scattering amplitudes behave in a particularly simple way in the high energy limit $\alpha'\to \infty$ \cite{Gross:1987ar,Gross:1987kza}.
 There are infinitely many linear relations among these scattering amplitudes, which indicate the existence of a higher symmetry structure in this tensionless limit \cite{Gross:1988ue}.
 In a modern perspective, the study of tensionless strings had been linked with the emergence of higher-spin symmetries \cite{Sundborg:2000wp}.
 The spectrum of tensile string theory includes an infinite tower of massive particles of arbitrary spin.
 In the tensionless limit, all these particles become massless and the theory is thought to exhibit higher-spin symmetry.
 In fact, the tensionless limit of string theory has been related to Vasiliev's higher spin theory \cite{Vasiliev:2003cph}, leading to several proposals of holographic dualities \cite{Klebanov:2002ja, Sezgin:2002rt, Gaberdiel:2010pz,Chang:2012kt,Gaberdiel:2014cha}.
 More recently, an exact AdS$_3$/CFT$_2$ correspondence has been proposed \cite{Eberhardt:2018ouy,Eberhardt:2019ywk}, where the authors gave strong evidences that the tensionless limit of type \uppercase\expandafter{\romannumeral2}B string theory on AdS$_3\times $S$^3\times $T$^4$ is dual to the symmetric orbifold CFT Sym$^N$(T$^4$).

 While the study of tensionless string in AdS is very interesting and important, especially for the AdS/CFT correspondence, the tensionless (super)string in flat spacetime, which is often called null strings since the early work of Schild \cite{Schild:1976vq}, has drawn much attention in the past few years.
 In fact, there have been many early efforts towards the quantization of the tensionless (super)string \cite{Karlhede:1986wb,Lizzi:1986nv,Amorim:1987bk,Gamboa:1989px,Gamboa:1989zc,Gustafsson:1994kr,Lindstrom:2003mg}.
 These works started from Schild's action of the tensionless string \cite{Schild:1976vq}.
 In contrast, the recent studies on the tensionless string are based on the ILST action \cite{Isberg:1993av} (or its supersymmetric generalization) of the null string.
 The advantage of the ILST action is that two-dimensional(2D) Galilean conformal symmetry or equivalently the Bondi-Metzner-Sachs (BMS) symmetry arises as the residual gauge symmetry on the tensionless worldsheet \cite{Bagchi:2013bga}.
 Since 2D conformal symmetry offers a guiding principle for the construction of the usual tensile strings in the conformal gauge \cite{Friedan:1985ge}, one expects that BMS symmetry will be important for the tensionless string in the same spirit.
 Moreover, since the BMS symmetry arise as the asymptotic symmetry group of flat spacetime, the tensionless (super)string could be related to the flat-space holography.
+Besides, the null string turns out to be closely related to the ambitwistor string \cite{Casali:2016atr, Casali:2017zkz} (see also \cite{Siegel:2015axg}).

 As mentioned above, the tensionless string is closely related to the BMS field theories (BMSFT).
 The BMS field theories is a type of non-relativistic conformal field theories with the following scaling symmetry and boost symmetry,